 Your Baby at 21 Weeks Pregnant

-Your baby's heartbeat is now loud enough to be heard through a simple stethoscope that you can buy at a drugstore.
-Your little one's beat can be difficult to distinguish from your own.
+Heart throb.
+Your baby's heartbeat is now loud enough to be heard through a simple stethoscope, but the beat can be difficult to distinguish from your own.
 Listen for the faster rhythm — a baby's heartbeat is 120 to 160 beats per minute, about twice as fast as your own.
 Many women think it sounds like galloping horses.

 Snooze news.
 Your baby is already starting to sleep and wake in subtle cycles.
 Ultrasounds show that unborn babies may even settle into a favorite sleeping position.